31-Year-Old Pitcher – Cincinnati Reds

 Manny Parra Contract Information:

-Signed a one-year contract with the Reds in January 2013.
+Agreed to a two-year, $5.5 million contract with the Reds in November of 2013.

 To instantly reveal our fantasy analysis of every player – including Manny Parra – simply subscribe now.